Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/properties/layers.rst

 Parent/Type
    Select a Parent object and Type to manipulate the layer.
-   The layer will inherit the transformations of the parent, especially useful when rigging for cut-out animation.
+   The layer will inherit the transformations of the parent, this is especially useful when rigging for cut-out animation.

 Layer Display